Nuitka/Nuitka-website/README.rst

 Page ``pages/overview.rst``
 ===========================

 Please hold off from this one.
-It currently is a duplicate of content that is just the same in ``index.rst`` and not linked, so please ignore it for now.
-There is a plan to have a feel good more like a cross road entry page, that will lead to the kind of page, that the home page is right now.
+It currently is just a duplicate of content that is just the same in ``index.rst`` and not linked anywhere, so please ignore it for now.

+There is a plan to have a "feel good" cross road entry page, that will lead to the kind of page, that the home page is right now.

 Page ``pages/pyside2.rst``
 ==========================